 Every pancreatic tumor is different.
+Patients who receive treatment based on their tumor’s biological characteristics have better outcomes.
 The Pancreatic Cancer Action Network strongly recommends molecular profiling of your tumor to help determine the best treatment options.

 - Ask you to sign consent forms